-Sitemaps are typically organized as lists or flow chart diagrams.
+Visual sitemaps are typically organized as lists or flow chart diagrams.
 The example below is a flow chart diagram sitemap.

-By building a sitemap, you’re able to test out user scenarios, get feedback, and come up with the best solution before any web development begins.
+By building a visual sitemap, you’re able to test out user scenarios, get feedback, and come up with the best solution before any web development begins.
 Then, once a structure is decided upon, the sitemap can be used by the web developer as a visual guide for how the website should function.

 There are two major ways to organize a website: Flat site architecture or hierarchy and deep site hierarchy, otherwise known as silo architecture.
 Flat site architecture has fewer layers under the subpages, where silo architecture has fewer subpages but many layers under each.

-What you decide to use depends on the information you need to share with your website visitors.
+What you decide to use depends on the information you need to share with your website users.
 For instance, a software company would likely use silo architecture because somewhere on their website would be a product tour that would need to dive deep into its features.

 On the other hand, a website for an event would most likely be structured as a flat site because beyond the homepage, you’d only need subpages for location, agenda, registration, and so on.

-The key to creating the right website structure is understanding what content is valuable to your visitors.
+The key to creating the right website structure is understanding what content is valuable to your users.
 Based on that, how can you best organize the content for the visitor to navigate?
 Organizing your web pages in hierarchical parent / child relationships using sitemap planning helps website visitors navigate your website.